Hexworks/zircon/README.md

 - You can click on them (press and release are different events)
 - You can attach event listeners on them
-- Zircon implements focus handling so you can navigate between the components using the `[Tab]` key (forwards) or the `[Shift]+[Tab]` key stroke (backwards).
+- Zircon implements focus handling so you can between the components using the `[Tab]` key (forwards) or the `[Shift]+[Tab]` key stroke (backwards).
 - Components can be hovered and they can change their styling when you do so